chdonahue/cocktail_recommender/README.md

 ## DEMO (In TDI_Capstone notebook)

 ### The model finds the most likely ingredients that match a query.
 Afterwards, cosine similarity is used to determine the closest cocktails to this query.
 I combine these results with simpler search methods that look for the query in the cocktail description and ingredients.
+The end result is the top N cocktails projected onto a 2d map that was derived with [Multidimensional Scaling](https://en.wikipedia.org/wiki/Multidimensional_scaling) on the set of cocktail ingredients

 *Example Query: "smoky daiquiri"*